ptcee/lootgobs/raw/full-core.md

 **The Drowned Plateau**, the northern river flooded one-hundred years ago, stayed flooded for two years, then receded, leaving behind land that grows abundantly but smells faintly of old wet troll even in dry summer.
 The farmers work it and the yield is excellent.
 They won't talk about what comes up sometimes at the end of the plough.

-**The Shimmer Flats**, in the desert there is a stretch of land where the sand was melted into glass, apparently by dragon-fire, leaving pale red, slightly translucent panels that are warm to the touch in all weather including winter.
+**The Shimmer Flats**, in the desert there is a stretch of land where the sand was melted into glass, apparently by dragon-fire, leaving pale red, slightly translucent panels that are warm to the touch in all weather including the Colds.
 There is something moving underneath, very slowly and it doesn't seem to be aware of the surface.

 **The Cut**, a slash across the north eastern mountain peaks that appears on no geological survey because it isn't geological.
 Something made it deliberately, at speed and did not linger.
 The dwarves who live in those mountains won't go near it.
 They will say only that it was already there when they arrived and they arrived a long, long time ago.